In this post, you’ll learn exactly how to create and implement an effective digital marketing strategy step-by-step.

 I’ll not go into the details on how to perform A/B testing or conversion optimization (you can follow the links in the resources below to learn more), but from a strategic point of view, it’s important to add conversion optimization activities in your digital marketing plan.

-Here is an example of how a conversion optimization plan looks like:
+Here is an example of what a conversion optimization plan looks like:

 You can add it as a step to be executed as part of a single campaign or as part of your general strategy review process.